Canon 5D vs SX620

 Studio photographers will appreciate that the Canon 5D (unlike the SX620) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the 5D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 5D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 5D was succeeded by the Canon 5D Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 5D and the Canon SX620?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.